stinsan/MATH-3333-Project/README.md

 TransformApp.py contains the actual program where you can visually see the transformations.

 In order to run it for yourself, you will need NumPy and Matplotlib.
+There is virtually no error checking when it comes to user input, so good luck.

 I used the following website for reference: https://www.tutorialspoint.com/computer_graphics/2d_transformation.htm.